tired business woman

 Don’t Snooze, Take the Credit Now!

 Calculating ERC can be tricky, especially if you have a PPP loan during a period that is eligible for ERC.
 Wages used in the PPP Loan Forgiveness calculation cannot also be used to calculate the ERC.
 We can help you create a strategy to maximize your Employee Retention Credit, while still focusing on full PPP loan forgiveness.
 It is also not too late to take the credit for 2020 if you qualify.
-The eligibility rules and credit calculation are different than 2021, but the 2020 credit is also generating significant cash for qualified businesses.
+The ERC tax credit eligibility rules and credit calculation are different than 2021, but the 2020 credit is also generating significant cash for qualified businesses.

 How KatzAbosch Can Help